What is a tail or a flap?

 What is your return policy?

-Our policy is as follows: Custom made tarps are not returnable.
+Our policy is as follows: Custom made tarps and special orders are not returnable.
 Stocking items in brand-new, unused condition and still in original packaging may be returned within 14-days of invoicing, a 15% restocking fee will be charged.
 Customer must call our office and obtain an RGA number to mark the return with.
 Once the item is received back and inspected, a credit/check will be issued minus the restocking fee.